Observational insights on the origin of giant low surface brightness galaxies: Introduction

 \section{Introduction}

 \citet{Freeman1970} discovered that the majority of galactic discs have exponential light profiles with nearly the same $B$-band central surface brightnesses of 21.65 ${\rm mag~arcsec}^{-2}$.
-However, over a decade later, deep photometric observations revealed the existence of fainter systems which were named low surface brightness (LSB) galaxies. \citet{Bothun1987} discovered a separate subclass of a stellar system, giant LSB galaxies (gLSBGs) with a disc radius up-to 130~kpc \citep{Boissier2016} that is nearly ten times the radius of the Milky Way.
+However, over a decade later, deep photometric observations revealed the existence of fainter systems, which were named low surface brightness (LSB) galaxies. \citet{Bothun1987} discovered a separate subclass of a stellar system, giant LSB galaxies (gLSBGs) with a disc radius upto 130~kpc \citep{Boissier2016} that is nearly ten times the radius of the Milky Way.
 These galaxies pose a problem in the currently accepted hierarchical galaxy formation paradigm.
-Despite they are among the most massive known galaxies reaching dynamical masses of $10^{12}$~{\Ms} and $\sim10^{11}$~{\Ms} in stars, they have large-scale dynamically cold discs.
+Despite they are among the most massive known galaxies reaching dynamical masses of $10^{12}$ and $\sim10^{11}$~{\Ms} in stars, they have large-scale dynamically cold discs.
 It is very difficult to grow such high stellar mass in the hierarchical clustering paradigm without numerous major mergers \citep{Rodriguez-Gomez2015} that would likely overheat and destroy the discs \citep{Wilman2013}.
 Most gLSBGs live in a sparse environment or total isolation \citep{Saburovaetal2018}, and perhaps this can help to preserve gLSB discs through the cosmic time \citep{Galaz2011, lsb_env2019}.
 However, at a certain stage of the gLSBGs evolution there should exist a large reservoir of gas sufficient to foster the formation of a massive gaseous disc.

-The question `how do gLSBGs form?' remains a matter of debate \citep[see, e.g.][and references therein]{Kasparova2014,Galaz2015,Hagen2016,Boissier2016, Saburovaetal2018}.
-The recent studies discuss the two groups of gLSBGs formation scenarios, (i) non-catastrophic scenarios involving either slow gas accretion from filaments or secular evolution and (ii) catastrophic models based on major and/or minor merger events.
+The question `how do gLSBGs form?' remains a matter of debate \citep[see, e.g.][and references therein]{Kasparova2014,Galaz2015,Boissier2016,Hagen2016, Saburovaetal2018}.
+The recent studies discuss the two groups of gLSBGs formation scenarios, (i) non-catastrophic scenarios involving either slow gas accretion from filaments or secular evolution, and (ii) catastrophic models based on major- and/or minor-merger events.